Create and Manage Projects

 infoThe

 Create your PaletteAI Project and associated resources using the correct dependency order.
-Omit the Settings resource if using the default Tenant Settings.
+Omit the Settings resource and associated secrets if using the default Tenant Settings.

 kubectl apply --filename namespace.yaml